ajduberstein/sf_growth/scripts/data_quality/README.md

 [Associated LIC codes for restaurants are generally H24, H25, and H26](https://san-francisco.datasettes.com/registered-business-locations-3d50679?sql=select+%22LIC+Code%22%0D%0A%2C+COUNT%28*%29%0D%0AFROM+%5BRegistered_Business_Locations_-_San_Francisco%5D%0D%0Awhere+%22LIC+Code+Description%22+LIKE+%22Restaurant%25%22%0D%0AGROUP+BY+1).
 A manual review of entries with these labels suggests that they're correct when reported, but most often under-reported.

+It's of course not foolproof: The office of Wired Magazine is categorized under LIC H24, "Restaurant Less Than 1,000 Sqft."

 ### Acknowledgments

-- [DataSF](https://datasf.org/opendata/) for answering my questions and providing the data itself
+- [DataSF](https://datasf.org/opendata/) for answering my questions and providing the data itself.
 - [Datasette](https://github.com/simonw/datasette) for making it easier to publicly analyze this data.
 - The San Francisco Public Library provides an online archive of phone books through 1982, [viewable here](https://sfpl.org/index.php?pg=2000540401).
 - The [Prelinger Library](http://www.prelingerlibrary.org/home/)